noir-lang/noir/docs/docs/reference/debugger/debugger_vscode.md

 _Boolean, optional._

-If true, generate ACIR opcodes instead of Brillig which will be closer to release binaries but less convenient for debugging.
+If true, generate ACIR opcodes instead of unconstrained opcodes which will be closer to release binaries but less convenient for debugging.
 Defaults to `false`.

 #### skipInstrumentation